SumPositive/azukid.com/docs/Packlin/index.md

 ## Features

-- Check each item to see the overall progress of your checklist.
+- Check each item and see the overall progress.
-- Record the required quantity and the quantity on hand.
+- Record the required quantity and the stock on hand.
 - Register item weights (g) and check the total weight.
-- Rearrange items with drag-and-drop.
+- Rearrange items with drag-and-drop operations.
 - Move or duplicate items into other groups or packs.
 - Move or duplicate groups into other packs.
-- Undo: revert up to 10 steps.
+- Undo: revert up to 10 steps back.
-- Redo: go back up to 10 steps before the last Undo.
+- Redo: return up to 10 Undo steps forward.
 - Ask Chappy (AI) to create or modify packs (in-app purchase).

 <br>